drrufus/rss/README.md

 The most important parameters are located in `src/config.ts` file.
 As you can see, here you can set your AWS credentials (if they're stored not in default environment variables), AWS region and a schedule (like a cron-expression) for auto-updates of feeds.

-As far as it's also a NodeJS project, before your first deployment it's necessary do download all dependencies (`npm i ; npm run get`).
+As far as it's also a NodeJS project, before your first deployment, it's necessary to download all dependencies (`npm i ; npm run get`).
 Then you should be able to run commands like `npm run deploy` or `npm run undeploy`.

 When the infrastructure is deployed - you'll see a URL of the API in a console.
 Open `<URL>/ui/` in your browser and test the app.